tom-van-belle/SciQuire/README.md

 ### Run application

-- From a PowerShell prompt in the project root and with your virtualenv active: run the streamlit application `streamlit run app.py`
+- Run the streamlit application `streamlit run app.py` (from a PowerShell prompt in the project root and with your virtualenv active)
 - This opens a local Streamlit server and a browser tab.
-Navigate in your browser to `http://localhost:8501`
-- The UI has two main flows:
+Navigate in your browser to `http://localhost:8501` The UI has two main flows:
--- Enter a scientific question and click "Get abstracts & quick answer" — this fetches PubMed abstracts, stores them locally, builds a vector index, and returns a quick answer.
+    - Enter a scientific question and click "Get abstracts & quick answer" — this fetches PubMed abstracts, stores them locally, builds a vector index, and returns a quick answer.
--- "Chat with the abstracts" — pick a saved query and start a follow-up chat around that dataset.
+    - "Chat with the abstracts" — pick a saved query and start a follow-up chat around that dataset.
 - Have fun!